A few months ago I was egosurfing for a very specific term.

 Oh, and I’ve just discovered there’s a thing called ASMR videos, according to this Google report the biggest YouTube trend you’ve never heard of.
 Humanity is truly weird.

-As the web celebrates its 30th birthday this year, this old dog did learn a few new things recently after all.
-The amount of shit out there is astounding.
+As the web celebrates its 30th birthday this year, this old dog learnt quite a few new things recently after all.
+The amount of shit out there is astounding, and it’s dangerous.

 All screen grabs by hmvhDOTnet